sjwines/hourofai/forest/forest1.md

 ## Welcome @showdialog
 **The Manta Ray**
 ![The Manta Ray](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/UUVMantaRay.png)
-A critical intel package had slipped into enemy hands, but upon delivery, was scattered across the ocean floor.
-Before the data gets into the enemy hands, your mission is to pilot a recon drone across hostile waters, recover the scattered data shards, and upload them back to the ship.
+A critical intel package has slipped into enemy hands, but upon delivery, it was scattered across the ocean floor.
+Before the data gets back into the enemy’s hands, your mission is to pilot a recon drone across hostile waters, recover the scattered data shards, and upload them back to the ship.
+Once all 15 data shards are collected, the game is over and you can leave enemy waters.

 You’ll build a **UUV (Unmanned Underwater Vehicle/Drone)** like the one above in this mission and:
 - **Collect data** pods underwater
-- **Surface** at a buoy to **upload** and increase your score
+- **Surface** at the ship to **upload** and increase your score
-- **Recharge** at a Naval ship
-- Avoid **sonar buoys**
+- Avoid the **sonar the buoy** that can steal the data
-- Use a **coded AI advisor** that will suggest "Collect / Surface / Recharge" using simple rules you can **tune**
+- Use a **coded AI advisor** that will suggest "Collect / Upload / Avoid" using simple rules you can **tune**

 ```template
 scene.setBackgroundColor(9)